 He asked her to change her behaviour towards him.
 He asked her to go to him, sit next to him, give him a hug or hold him.
 He asked her to tell her father that he ought to show his love to them.
 The girl did so in the following days, and there was a miraculous outcome; the man quit his habit of drinking and promised to stay away from the habit.
-Though the incident smacked of a testimony in church, but it really did happen.
-It was a miracle we often forget we are capable of performing.
-It seemed to me that life skill education has enormous potential to help adolescents and young adults to face, solve and overcome hurdles in life, to make the right decisions and to take appropriate measures in stress situations.
+This sounds like a testimony in church, but this isn't that at all.
+It is a miracle we often forget we are capable of performing.
+This was a witness to the fact that life skill education has enormous potential to help adolescents and young adults to face, solve and overcome hurdles in life, to make the right decisions and to take appropriate measures in stress situations.